 The Daiwa Iprimi 56XXUL-S is a 5' 6" extra, extra ultralight solid-tipped spinning rod.
-It is a very soft, full flex rod that makes catching even small fish fun.
-When I first saw the rod's specs, I immediately thought about micro fishing, which has grown dramatically in the US in the last few years.
-This is the best spinning rod I have found for micro fishing.
-Even if you are not specifically fishing for micros, it is a fun rod for catching just about any small to medium sized fish.
+It is a very soft, full flex rod that is rated for lures as light as .4 gram (about 1/70th of an ounce).
+When I first saw the rod's specs, my first thought was micro fishing, which has grown dramatically in the US in the last few years.

-The ultralight spinning rods that are readily available in the
+Most ultralight spinning rods that are available in the

-Personally, I would consider 6# line to be "light" rather than
+Personally, I would consider 6 lb line to be "light" rather than

 too stiff to give good casting distance and good action with small

-The Daiwa Iprimi 56XXUL-S is rated for lures up to 2.5 grams, so you can also fish with larger spoons like the Shimano Slim Swimmer.
-I have caught larger fish on 2.5g spoons than I would want to tangle with using the 56XXUL-S, but the rod is more capable than you would expect an extra, extra ultralight to be.
+The rod is rated for lures up to 2.5 grams, so even though you can fish the tiniest of lures, you don't have to.
+There is an excellent selection of JDM spoons and spinners that weigh 2.5 grams or less.
+Of course, if you fish larger lures you are likely to catch larger fish.
+I have caught fish on 2.5g spoons that were larger than I would want to tangle with using the 56XXUL-S, but the rod is more capable than you would expect an extra, extra ultralight to be.

 Model